We investigate how to deal with talkative customers in the contact centre, while still providing excellent customer service.

 To hear more from Nick on how to improve your call centre coaching, check out the following episode of The Contact Centre Podcast.

-While scenario 1 is the more common, advisors do also have to deal with customers who are generally very friendly but just won’t stop talking about their life, hobbies, pets etc.
+While scenario 1 is the more common, advisors do also have to deal with customers who are generally very friendly and chatty but just won’t stop talking about their life, hobbies, pets etc.

-To better control these calls, advisors can try using the following tricks.
+To better control these calls, advisors can try using the following techniques and strategies.

 Closed questions are questions to which the customer can only respond “yes” or “no”.
 These are ideal to use when advisors are looking to move the conversations forward at pace.